qlcchain/qlcchain.github.io/docs/api/rpc/settlement.md

 - **Parameters**:
     - `contractAddress`: settlement contract address
     - `address`: QLC address
+    - `request`: boolean, true to confirm, false to reject
 - **Returns**:
     - `block`: `ContractSend` block, without signature, have to sign the block before process it